Kentik Proxy Agent

 - If the -my_network argument includes netclass and IPs are not specified in Network Classification then kproxy will fail with an error.

-The table below shows how kproxy determines the IPs for IP-to-hostname resolution based on the two arguments above.
+The table below shows how kproxy determines the IPs for IP-to-hostname resolution based on combinations of the internal flag and the -my-network parameter.

 Internal flag my_network